 Included is a list of the provincial requirements that public school students are required to earn their provincial diplomas.
-I know that most of the time homeschoolers are ineligible to receive said diplomas but I thought it was a good place to start for a general idea of what to include in your child’s high school studies.
+I know that most of the time homeschoolers are ineligible to receive government-official diplomas but I thought it was a good place to start for a general idea of what to include in your child’s high school studies.

 From there, I made a “big picture” page – a way to kind of visualize all high school years at once, where to place what subjects and create a general outline for the next 4 years.
 That way you can see what gaps you have to fill.
 This list offers typical core subjects: Math, English, Science, French, History/Geography, and Phys.Ed, plus enough space for 3 electives a year and volunteer plans.